 - Send it by email

-- Printout: The quality of the original printout makes a huge difference to the accuracy of the OCR process.
+- Printout: The quality of the original printout makes a huge difference in the accuracy of the OCR process.
 Dirty marks, folds, coffee stains, ink blots, and any other stray marks will all reduce the likelihood of correct letter and word recognition.

 - Scanning: You run the printout through your optical scanner.
 Sheet-feed scanners are better for OCR than flatbed scanners because you can scan pages one after another.
 Most modern OCR programs will scan each page, recognize the text on it, and then scan the next page automatically.
 If you’re using a flatbed scanner, you’ll have to insert the pages one at a time by hand.

 - Two-color: The first stage in OCR involves generating a black-and-white (two-color/one-bit) version of the color or grayscale scanned page, similar to what you’d see coming out of a fax machine.
-OCR is essentially a binary process: it recognizes things that are either there or not.
+OCR is essentially a binary process, it recognizes things that are either there or not.
 If the original scanned image is perfect, any black it contains will be part of a character that needs to be recognized while any white will be part of the background.
-Reducing the image to black and white is therefore the first stage in figuring out the text that needs processing.
+Reducing the image to black and white is the first stage in figuring out the text that needs processing.
 If you have a color scan of a newspaper with a large brown coffee stain over the words, it’s easy to tell the text from the stain.
 If you reduce the scan to a black-and-white image, the stain will turn to black and white too and may confuse the OCR process.

 - OCR: All OCR programs are slightly different.
 Generally, they process the image of each page by recognizing the text character by character, word by word, and line by line.
-In the mid-1990s, OCR programs were so slow that you could literally watch them “reading” through and processing the text while you waited; computers are far faster now and OCR is pretty much instantaneous.
+In the mid-1990s, OCR programs were so slow that you could literally watch them “reading” and processing the text while you waited; computers are much faster now and OCR is pretty much instantaneous.

 - Basic error correction: Some programs give you the opportunity to review and correct each page in turn.
 They instantly process the entire page.
 Then, they use a built-in spellchecker to highlight any apparently misspelled words that may indicate a misrecognition.
 You can automatically correct the mistake.